 #1) Study Your Prospects’ Profile

-This should go without saying, but you’d be surprised how many sales professional out there could be doing a better job if they would only just take the time to dive into some research for each of the prospects that they speak with.
+This should go without saying, but you’d be surprised how many sales professionals out there could be doing a better job if they would only just take the time to dive into some research before reaching out to prospects.

 Take some time to read their profile.
-What do they have to say about themselves?
+What do your potential customers have to say about themselves?
 Where did they go to school?
-What does their previous employment look like?
+What did they do before their current job?
 How have they grown as a professional throughout their career?

-The more you know about them as people, the more that you can cater your messaging to them.
+The more you know about them as people, the better you can specify your message to them.
 In the beginning, having a baseline of knowledge about your prospects is so critical for developing that initial connection and setting the stage for further collaboration.
-A terrific complentary tool for that is Accompany, which provides quick profiles and gives you great conversation starters.
+A terrific complementary tool for that is Accompany, which provides quick profiles and gives you great conversation starters.
 The tool even syncs with your calendar and tells more about the people in your next meeting.
-Through the calendar connection, it even automatically extracts dial-in information from all your meetings and turns tedious typing of dial-in and passcode combinations for conference calls into a one-click thing.
+Through the calendar connection, it even automatically extracts dial-in information from all your appointments.
+It turns tedious typing of dial-in and passcode combinations for conference calls into a one-click thing.
 Magical.